hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Arguably, these applications require checking whether a condition is met (e.g., "if the auction is closed") in order to release confidential data (e.g., "then the highest bid is X").

 Extensions to the FPC Lite architecture can enable coverage of this larger class of private applications.
-In particular, the framework can provide chaincodes with a verifiable proof of committed ledger data by implementing a trusted ledger.
+In particular, the framework can provide chaincodes with a verifiable proof of committed ledger data by implementing a trusted ledger enclave.
 The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such architecture extension.

 ## References to Design Documents

 ***TODO: Also reference the two google design docs for FPC Lite (e.g., because of the security analysis in the TL-less doc): [FPC without Trusted Ledger](https://docs.google.com/document/d/1jbiOY6Eq7OLpM_s3nb-4X4AJXROgfRHOrNLQDLxVnsc/), [FPC externalized endorsement validation](https://docs.google.com/document/d/1RSrOfI9nh3d_DxT5CydvCg9lVNsZ9a30XcgC07in1BY)***

-***TODO: Also reference the [interfaces.md](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/interfaces.md)?***
+***TODO: Also reference the [interfaces.md](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/flow-refactoring/docs/design/fabric-v2%2B/interfaces.md)?***

 The full detailed protocol specification of FPC is documented in a series of UML Sequence Diagrams.
 Specifically: